sgjava/install-zabbix/README.md

 ## Install script
 This assumes a fresh OS install.
 You should try the scripts out on a VM to play with configuration prior to doing final install.
+Upgrade is performed if existing install detected and configuration is saved to `/usr/local/etc/zabbix_server.conf.bak` and `/usr/local/etc/zabbix_agent2.conf.bak`
 * `cd ~/install-zabbix/scripts`
 * Change configuration values as needed
 * `./install.sh`